Vikings' stars saddle Giants QB Jones with first loss

-Kirk Cousins, Dalvin Cook and Adam Thielen had monster games and the Minnesota Vikings ended Daniel Jones-mania with a thud, defeating the New York Giants 28-10 on Sunday in East Rutherford, N.J.
+Kirk Cousins, Dalvin Cook and Adam Thielen had monster games and the Minnesota Vikings became the first team to quiet Daniel Jones-mania, defeating the New York Giants 28-10 on Sunday in East Rutherford, N.J.
 Cousins completed 22 of 27 passes for 306 yards and two scores, both to Thielen (130 yards), and Cook had 218 total yards to snap the Vikings' five-game losing streak in outdoor stadiums.

 It was the first loss for Jones, who had engineered a two-game winning streak since taking over for Eli Manning.
 The rookie finished with just 182 yards on 21-of-38 passing with a touchdown and a late interception for the Giants (2-3).
 The Vikings (3-2) sacked Jones four times and made two fourth-down stops in the second half, including a crucial one in the third quarter when the Giants went for it on fourth-and-2 from Minnesota's 3-yard line.